 If you're in a relationship, your partner may notice changes before you do.
 More eye contact.
 More presence during conversations.
 More willingness to be vulnerable.

 Sexually, people often report that real intimacy becomes more satisfying.
-Without the constant comparison to fabricated scenarios, actual connection with another person starts to feel like enough, more than enough, actually.
+Without the constant comparison to fabricated scenarios, actual connection with another person can start to feel more present and rewarding.

 If you're single, the shift tends to show up as less objectification, more genuine interest in people as people, and less social anxiety.